This guide explains the questions and process used to assess an open standard proposal before it is sent to the Open Standards Board.

 - What are the benefits or opportunities relating to this approach or the associated standards (economic, social and environmental)?

 - When will implementation begin and when is it likely that it will be completed?

 - Are there any non-technical barriers that remain which will need to be addressed before successful implementation could be achieved (such as legal, organisational)?

 - What trials have been undertaken?
-Describe any reference implementations that have been built or tested, and pilot projects or any plugfests etc.
+Describe any reference implementations that have been built or tested, and pilot projects or any plugfests.

 - List the people involved in the development of the proposal and the assessment of the standards.

-- List the members of the standards panel involved in the evaluation of this standards profile.
+- List the main open standards community members involved in the evaluation of this standard’s profile.